emsig/emg3d/docs/manual/about.rst

 -----------------

 - The code is meant to be used in Python or in a terminal.
 There is **no** GUI.
-- Some knowledge of EM fields is definitely helpful, as GIGO applies («garbage in, garbage out»).
+- Some knowledge of EM fields in particular and numerical modelling in general is definitely helpful, as GIGO applies («garbage in, garbage out»).
 For example, placing your receivers very close to the computational boundary *will* result in bad or wrong responses.
-- It is not a model builder; there are other tools that can be used to generate complex geological models, e.g., `GemPy <https://www.gempy.org>`_.
+- It is not a model builder; there are other tools that can be used to generate complex geological models, for instance `GemPy <https://www.gempy.org>`_.

 Related ecosystem